JinchuanL/JinchuanL/README.md

-- 👋 Hi, I’m @JinchuanL and I am from :cn:
+- 👋 Hi, I’m Andy and I am from :cn:, currently lived in 🇦🇺.
-- 👀 I’m interested in photography, coding for fun, travel around to unknown places, love music, movies, games...
+- 👀 I’m interested in coding for something really cool, photography, discover places where I haven't been before, love music, movies, games...
+I do enjoy my life.
-- 🌱 I’m currently learning spring boot framework
+- 🌱 I’m currently learning spring boot framework.
-- 💞️ I’m looking to collaborate on something interesting
+- 💞️ I’m looking to find a job in my professional area where I can contribute my skills.
 - 📫 How to reach me --> check my personal blog😊

 And